-The Assistant Vice President and Dean of Students at Pitzer College prepares this report to comply with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act using information maintained by Campus Safety, information provided by Residence Life, Office of Student Affairs, Title IX Office, Office of Human Resources and Payroll Services, Office of Study Abroad and International Programs, Office of Academic Affairs and the Dean of Faculty, Campus Security Authorities and information provided by the Claremont Police Department.
-Each of these offices provides updated policy information and crime data.
+The Assistant Dean for Community Standards at Pitzer College prepares this report to comply with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act using policy information and crime data provided and maintained by:

+- Campus Safety,

+- · Residence Life,

+- Office of Student Affairs,

+- Title IX Office,

+- Office of Human Resources and Payroll Services,

+- Office of Study Abroad and International Programs,

+- Office of Academic Affairs and the Dean of Faculty,

+- Campus Security Authorities, and

+- Claremont Police Department.

-This report provides statistics for the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned, leased or controlled by Pitzer College.
-This report also includes institutional policies concerning campus security, such as policies regarding sexual assault, alcohol and other drugs.
+This report provides statistics for the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings, or property owned, leased, or controlled by Pitzer College.
+This report also includes institutional policies concerning campus security, such as policies regarding sexual assault, alcohol, and other drugs.

 The College distributes a notice of the availability of this Annual Fire Safety and Security Report (AFSSR) by October 1 of each year to every member of the College community.
-Due to the COVID-19 pandemic, an extension of this deadline was granted to institutions of higher education in 2020.
-Pitzer College students, faculty and staff will receive an email containing the link to the AFSSR and the document can be found on the Pitzer College and Campus Safety webpages.
+Pitzer College students, faculty, and staff will receive an email containing the link to the AFSSR and the document can be found on the Pitzer College and Campus Safety webpages.
 Anyone, including prospective students and employees, may view and print the document.
-Current and prospective students may view the document from the Pitzer College Home Page.
+Current and prospective students may view the document from the Pitzer College website (Pitzer College home page > About tab > Federal Compliance & Student Consumer Information from menu> Federal Compliance & Student Consumer Information link > Health, Safety and Security heading > Annual Fire Safety and Security Report -- see these steps illustrated below).

-From the Pitzer College Home Page, click the 'About' tab.
+From the Pitzer College homepage, click the About tab.

-On the right-hand navigation column, click the arrow next to 'Federal Compliance & Student Consumer Information' to drop-down the menu.
+On the right-hand navigation column, click the arrow next to Federal Compliance & Student Consumer Information to drop-down the menu.

-Once the menu drops down, click on the 'Federal Compliance & Student Consumer Information' link.
+Once the menu drops down, click on the Federal Compliance & Student Consumer Information link.

-Once you have navigated to the Federal Compliance & Student Consumer Information page, scroll down to the 'Health, Safety and Security' heading (see below) and click on the current 'Annual Fire Safety and Security Report' link.
+From the Federal Compliance & Student Consumer Information page, scroll down to the Health, Safety and Security heading and click on the current Annual Fire Safety and Security Report link.